by-student-2017/skprogs-v.0.2.1/README.rst

 Future plans
 ============
-- Create training data with QE.
-This is because the accuracy of QE is sufficiently guaranteed by the delta-value [DF1, DF2].
-This was because I didn't have the budget, and although I contacted the developer, I was unable to purchase VASP for academic purposes.
-In my environment, I would not create training data with VASP.
 - https://github.com/by-student-2017/DFTBP (Use DFTB+ calculation results on Lammps.
 It is not confirmed whether the GCMC method can be used.)
 - https://github.com/deepmodeling/DeePTB (This is an excellent result.
 However, only God knows if it will work when the python format is changed.)
 - As a first step in material search, it is conceivable to search for a structure using DFTB+ or Lammps to satisfy e/uc (many reports have been made by U. Mizutani and H. Sato et al. [7]).
 This e/uc has been investigated using real material systems from the Pearson Handbook and verified non-spin.
 Therefore, it is estimated that he can play an active role even with the non-spin Slater-Koster parameter and potential.
 One of the reasons why material exploration using e/uc is not currently being carried out is that the Slater-Koster parameters and classical MD potentials are not available.
 I am strongly convinced that the results of this research will be valuable basic research for realizing materials exploration using e/uc.